pulsarventures/aimusings/_posts/2025-04-21-who-not-how.md

 We used to ask: “Who can help me get this done?”
 Now, in the Intelligent Age, the better question is:
-Which Agent can do this for me?”
+Which Agent can do this for me?”.
 This shift isn’t subtle — it’s a complete rethinking of leverage.

----

 **In the Industrial Age**, leverage was physical.